BAMresearch/aRTist-handbook/source/installation.rst

 License file installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The final step to activate a license is to install the license file provided in response to the activation request.
-Generally, this means overwriting the temporary license file by the activated one.
+The final step in activating a license is to install the license file provided in response to the activation request.
+Open the license file in *aRT*\ ist to start the dialog for installing a licnese file.
+During isntallation, the temporary license file will be overwritten by the activated one.

-The license file installation can be done just by opening the license file in *aRT*\ ist.

-.. note:: Just Drag'n'Drop the license file over the *aRT*\ ist window to install it.
+.. note:: Just Drag'n'Drop the license file over the *aRT*\ ist window/icon to install it.

+A license file for network licensing also only needs to be installed once.
+One, first computer with an *aRT*\ ist installation is used to finally install the licene file (copy the license file to the network share).
+Opening a network license file in *aRT*\ ist will show a dialog **"Use (not install) this network license?"** which needs to be answered with :guilabel:`No` to initiate the installation. a subsequent dialog will ask for the localtion of the common license file.
+It is important to enter the path of the activation request, as the license file was activated for exactly this path.
+To use this license at other computers in the network, the location of the license file has to be configured.
+A procedure simelar to the license file installation can be used, see :ref:`configurenetworklicensing`.

+.. _configurenetworklicensing:

+Configure network licensing
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Network licensing is realized by providing one common license file at a network folder.
+Any computer in the network can be used for *aRT*\ ist if the user has access to this common license file.
+To use the network license with *aRT*\ ist, the location of the license file has to be configured in the program.

+The procedure to configure the network license file in *aRT*\ ist is, simelar to installing a license file, to open it in *aRT*\ ist.
+Here it is important to open the original file at the network folder, not any local copy.
+The subsequent dialog **"Use (not install) this network license?"** needs to be answered with :guilabel:`Yes`.

-.. note:: The same applies to use an already activated network license at additional PCs: Just Drag'n'Drop the license file from the network folder over the *aRT*\ ist window.
+.. note:: Just Drag'n'Drop the license file from the network folder over the *aRT*\ ist window.
 Answer the subsequent dialog **"Use (not install) this network license?"** with :guilabel:`Yes`.